StorjOld/heartbeat/README.md

 heartbeat
 =========

 Python library for verifying existence of a file.
 Works with other Storj libraries and wrappers to allow to allow for Node A to trustlessly verify that Node B has a file by comparing hashes.

-Yes, we should be using Merkle trees for the challege verification.
+This should be expanded to use Merkle trees, and data striping to optimize I/O.

 #### Functions

-Get the hash of some data.
-Defaults to the SHA256 hashing algorithm.

-    data_hash(data, algorithm)

-Get the hash of a file plus some arbitrary data appended.
-If there is no data specified, just get the hash of the file.
+Get the the SHA256 hash of a file plus some seed data.

-    full_hash(file_path, data)

-The file is split up into chunks of chunk_size (from 0 to N where N=filesize/chunk_size).
-If the file is below the chunk size we use the whole file.
-We use the seed to deterministically generate a series of chunks to access up to num_chunks.
-We return the data from the chunks.

-    get_stripes(file_path, seed, chunk_size, num_chunks)
+	hash_challenge(file_path, seed = "")

-Gets the hash of data returned from get_stripes() plus the seed.
+Deterministically generate list of seeds from a root seed.

-    hash_challenge(data, seed)

-Generates a list of random seeds.
-Returns a list of 2-tuples containing the seed, and its corresponding hash_challenge.
+	gen_seeds(num, root_seed)

+Generate the specified number of hash challenges.

-    gen_challenges(file_path, num)
+	gen_challenges(file_path, num, root_seed)